jonathanwkelly/BallFrogAPI/README.md

 # Overview

-Our REST API provides read-only access to the same data that powers our mobile app.
+The [BallFrog](http://ballfrog.com) REST API provides read-only access to the same data that powers our mobile app.
 The purpose of exposing this data is to allow other entities to develop their own presentation of the real-time, official, sports data that we collect.

 ---

 #### API Access
-An API key can be generated for any active BallFrog App account.
+An API key can be generated for any active BallFrog account.
 This key will need to be sent with each request.
+If you don't have an active account, install our app from the [iOS App Store](https://itunes.apple.com/us/app/ballfrog/id681584485?mt=8) or [Google Play](https://play.google.com/store/apps/details?id=com.ballfrog.app&hl=en) and create one.

 To get setup with a key, send your request to [questions@ballfrog.com](mailto:questions@ballfrog.com), including the following details: